CodeYourFuture/Module-JS1/week-1/explore/chrome.md

 invoke the function `alert` with an input string of `"Hello world!"`;

 What effect does calling the `alert` function have?
+The alert() method displays an alert box with a message and an OK button.

-Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.
+Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`. const myName = prompt("What is your name?");
+const myName = "Elmira";

 What effect does calling the `prompt` function have?
+The prompt() instructs the browser to display a dialog with an optional message prompting the user to input some text, and to wait until the user either submits the text or cancels the dialog.
-What is the return value of `prompt`?
+What is the return value of `prompt`? the input value if the user clicks "OK", otherwise it returns null .